esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **Default:** undefined (no auth)
 * **Example:** `auth = {module = "cqerl_auth_plain_handler", options = [["test", "aaa"]]}`

-Internally, the list of pairs is transformed into a proplist, so the above would reach Cassandra client driver as:
+The above would reach the Cassandra client driver as:

 `{cqerl_auth_plain_handler, [{<<"test">>, "<<aaa">>}]}`

-Cassandra supports also all TLS-specific options described in TLS section.
+Cassandra also supports all TLS-specific options described in the TLS section.

 ## Elasticsearch options